 If you are living in Victoria and claiming annual earnings in your ROI:

-- During our assessment of your nomination application, we may require additional pay slips or an employment reference.
+• During our assessment of your nomination application, we may require additional employment documents.
 If so, we will ask for this during our assessment.

 Skills Assessment